This post may contain affiliate links. Please read our disclosure policy.

 Basically, this is a tuna salad sandwich taken to the next level.
-Instead of simply putting a scoop of tuna salad on bread and calling it a day, the tuna melt adds cheese and then cooks the whole thing on the stovetop until the bread is toasty, the cheese is melty, and the tuna is nice and warm.
+Instead of simply putting a scoop of tuna salad on bread and calling it a day, the tuna melt adds cheese.
+Then, the whole thing cooks on the stovetop until the bread is toasty, the cheese is melty, and the tuna is nice and warm.
 So good.

 For the Tuna Salad:

-• Canned tuna – Oil-packed or water-packed tuna are both fine, so choose whichever you prefer.
+• Canned tuna – Oil-packed or water-packed tuna are both fine.
+So, choose whichever you prefer.
+Just make sure to drain the liquid.

 • Mayonnaise – Any kind you like or have on hand.